Contact potentials in presence of a regular finite-range interaction using dimensional regularization and the $N/D$ method: Proof of equivalence between DR-LSE and methods

 Along this work we have studied in detail the application of the exact $N/D$ method and the LSE, solved in DR, for the case of a regular finite-range potential $V_\pi$, and compare the predictions of the two approaches.
 In this section we will demonstrate that the exact $N/D$ method, mathematically expressed as an $N/D_{nd}$ integral equation with an {\it adequate} choice for the number of subtractions $n$ and $d$, is equivalent to the DR calculation.
 For that we start from Eq.~\eqref{eq:tsol}.
 If we make an analytical continuation to the complex $k$ plane, we see that the LHC of $T(k)$ is given by the LHC of $T_\pi(k)$ plus the LHC of the second term in the right hand side of Eq.~\eqref{eq:tsol}.
 If this second term did not have LHC then $T(k)$ and $T_\pi(k)$ would have the same LHC.
 This is the key point, since it means that to obtain the $T(k)$ with the $N/D$ method we would only need the discontinuity $\Delta(A)$ of the OPE $T_\pi(k)$ matrix on the LHC.

-The limit $\sqrt{-A}\to \infty$ of $\Delta(A)$ for the OPE was given in Ref.~\cite{Entem:2016ipb}\footnote{This is the asymptotic behavior of the discontinuity on the LHC of $-2\pi^2 T_\pi/M_N$ since the different convention used here and in \cite{Entem:2016ipb} for the relation between the $T$ and $S$ matrices.}
+The limit $\sqrt{-A}\to \infty$ of $\Delta(A)$ for the OPE was given in Ref.~\cite{Entem:2016ipb}\footnote{This is the asymptotic behavior of the discontinuity of $-2\pi^2 T_\pi/M_N$ on the LHC, with the $-2\pi^2/M_N$ factor accounting for the different convention used here and in \cite{Entem:2016ipb} to relate the $T$ and $S$ matrices.}

 with $\lambda=\alpha_\pi M_N$.
 The function $\Delta(A)$ decreases faster than $(-A)^{-1/2}$ and it was shown in~\cite{Guo:2013rpa} that then the $N/D$ method with multiple subtractions has always a solution and it is unique, using the Fredholm theorem \cite{TricomiIE}.
 This means that if we build a theory for $T(k)$ that fixes a certain number of LECs, it will be the same as that derived from the $N/D$ method fixing these LECs, although the specific number of subtractions will be discussed in detail below in the next subsection.
-This is because, it will be the unique solution that has the same left- and right-hand cuts and the same fixed low energy constants.
+This is because, it will be the unique solution that has the same left- and right-hand cuts and the same fixed LECs.
 If $T(k)$ were different the $N/D$ method would have two solutions.

 Now we focus on the second term in the right-hand side of Eq.~\eqref{eq:tsol}.
 It includes the pion-distorted two-nucleon loop function $J_0(k)$ given in Eq.~\eqref{eq:j0}.
 Clearly $J_0(k)$ does not have LHC, since the fully off-shell $T_\pi(q',q; k^2)$ matrix does not have it for complex $k$ and real integration variables $q$ and $q'$, and $J_0(k)$ only has the RHC.